swizzin/docs.swizzin.ltd/docs/guides/troubleshooting.md

 You might additionally forward your ports for your torrent client, FTP or other applications.
 The steps are he same.

 Consider using a Dynamic DNS (DDNS) provider for your home IP to gain a free domain that can be used for something such as letsencrypt.

+## Staring from scratch
+We generally advise against this scenario as you lose the opportunity to learn from the mistakes that happened somewhere along the line, which will ultimately help you become a better human being.

+Please attempt the steps above first.

+If you are having problems with a specific application, we advise to re-install that application first, and if necessary the underlying dependencies (these could be `nginx`, `rtorrent`, or others depending on the application).

+If you would truly prefer to like to star from scratch, it is best to completely reformat and re-install your OS, as this will allow you o determine whether the issues you were facing were inside or outside the operating system much faster.
+There is also currently no convenient way to uninstall the entire swizzin suite and return all files and settings to their byte-for-byte original state.